 Gold Delta SkyMiles® Credit Card from American Express vs. Chase Sapphire Preferred® Card

 Though the 50,000 points you receive for spending $4,000 in the first three months with Chase Sapphire Preferred® Card are a nice perk, the spending threshold is steep -- four times higher than with the Gold Delta SkyMiles® Credit Card from American Express.
-Even with the high spending requirement, 50,000 points is a still a great bonus, and that can easily be turned into 55,000 points if an added authorized user makes a purchase also within those first three months.
+Even with the high spending requirement, 50,000 points is a still a great bonus, and that can easily be turned into 55,000 points if you add an authorized user and make a purchase within those first three months.

 Plus, Chase Sapphire Preferred® Card cardholders earn two times the points on all their restaurant and travel purchases, in addition to one point on all other purchases, so the potential to earn points quickly is better with the Chase card.